Somatic cell nuclear transfer: Limitations

 In SCNT, not all of the donor cell's genetic information is transferred, as the donor cell's mitochondria that contain their own mitochondrial DNA are left behind.
 The resulting hybrid cells retain those mitochondrial structures which originally belonged to the egg.
 As a consequence, clones such as Dolly that are born from SCNT are not perfect copies of the donor of the nucleus.
 This fact may also hamper the potential benefits of SCNT-derived tissues and organs for therapy, as there may be an immuno-response to the non-self mtDNA after transplant.
+Additionally, the genes found in the mitochondria's genome need to communicate with the cell's genome and a failure of somatic cell nuclear reprogramming can lead to non communication to the cell's genome causing SCNT to fail.

+Epigenetic factors play an important role in the success or failure of SCNT attempts.
+The varying gene expression of a previously activated cell and its mRNAs may lead to overexpression, underexpression, or in some cases non functional genes which will affect the developing fetus.
+One such example of epigenetic limitations to SCNT is regulating histone methylation.
+Differing regulation of these histone methylation genes can directly affect the transcription of the developing genome, causing failure of the SCNT.
+Another contributing factor to failure of SCNT includes the X chromosome inactivation in early development of the embryo.
+A non coding gene called XIST is responsible for inactivating one X chromosome during development, however in SCNT this gene can have abnormal regulation causing mortality to the developing fetus.